impproductions/beamulator/ROADMAP.md

 # Roadmap

 ## Next
-- scheduling Utils ✅
 - create distinction between Lab (for behavior labs) and Utils (for internal use) 🛠️
-- tooling for signal generation ✅
 - tooling for inter-actor communication 🛠️

+- log action schedule automatically in actor ✅

+- reintroduce actor config into the mix

 - ensure actors start last

-- log action schedule automatically in actor
-- automatically store last action in actor

-- reintroduce actor config into the mix

 - alter simulation population at runtime
   - add